 - Credit card details

-- Password information (or what they need to reset your password
+- Password (or other information needed to reset your password)

-Cyber criminals then use this information to impersonate the victim and apply for credit cards or loans, open bank accounts, and other fraudulent activity.
+Cyber criminals then use this information to impersonate you and apply for credit cards or loans, open bank accounts, and commit other fraudulent acts.

-Some cyber criminals use the information collected by a phishing email to start a more targeted cyber attack, such as a spear phishing or business email compromise incident, that relies on knowing more about the victim.
+Some cyber criminals use the information collected in an initial phishing email to launch more targeted cyber attacks, such as spear phishing or business email compromises (BEC), that rely on knowing more about the victim.

 How Does Phishing Happen?

-Phishing happens when a victim replies to a fraudulent email that demands urgent action.
+Phishing happens when a victim acts on a fraudulent email that demands urgent action.

 Examples of requested actions in a phishing email include: